close

 Donna Britt is a former syndicated columnist for the Washington Post, writing on issues both topical and personal.
 She has won awards from the American Society of Newspaper Editors, the National Association of Black Journalists, and other organizations, and she has been featured on Oprah, C-Span, and NPR.
 She lives in Maryland with her husband and youngest son.

-Paul Theroux is the author of many highly acclaimed books, including Burma Sahib, The Bad Angel Brothers, The Lower River, Jungle Lovers, and The Mosquito Coast.
+Paul Theroux is an American travel writer and novelist.
+His novels include highly acclaimed books, including Burma Sahib, The Bad Angel Brothers, The Lower River, Jungle Lovers, and The Mosquito Coast.
 His renowned travel books include Ghost Train to the Eastern Star, On the Plain of Snakes, and Dark Star Safari.

 About Rachel Leslie